 View Current Language Lab Schedule

-above for your class.
-Your instructor will get a weekly printout of the time you have
+the hours listed as Open Access.
+Your instructor will get a weekly printout of the

-spent in the lab.
-If you have any questions about your lab time you may ask either
+time you have spent in the lab.
+If you have any questions about your lab time you

-sign IN and OUT (capital letters) each time you use our lab resources.
-If you forget to sign out, you will get NO credit for that day.
+lab resources.
+If you forget to sign out, you will NOT receive credit for that day.

 - Leave food and/or beverages at the door.

 - Select a workstation and deposit your belongings.